jgdigitaljedi/portfolio2016/README.md

 ### Todos
-- Style it up
-- Make a social page
+- Make a social page (even though I don't really do social networking)
 - Finish Restaurant Roulette Remix
   - add button to launch google maps if viewed on a phone
   - make it less ugly/boring